JasonCanCode/CRUDE-Futures/README.md

 CRUDE.configure(baseURL: "https://mysite.com/api", headers: kDefaultHeaders, requestLoggingBlock: myLogger)
 ```

-...or by providing the block at the end of your configure call...
+...or by providing the block at the end of your configure call.

 ```swift
 CRUDE.configure(baseURL: "https://mysite.com/api", headers: kDefaultHeaders) { method, response in